-In the SASI operation, a portion of the stomach is removed, as in sleeve gastrectomy operation then making a connection between the stomach and the small intestine, and thus it combines the gastric sleeve operation with the mini-gastric bypass surgery.
+In the SASI operation, a portion of the stomach is removed, as in a sleeve gastrectomy operation than making a connection between the stomach and the small intestine, and thus it combines the gastric sleeve operation with the mini-gastric bypass surgery.

 The SASI operation is performed laparoscopically and through small incisions in the abdominal wall.